pascal-fb-martin/housedepot/README.md

 A way to do this is to either have a single configuration file name across the network (for example if there is only one sprinkler controller active at any one time).

 Sometimes multiple separate configurations are necessary.
-In that case, one can define a configuration name (named group) that is distinct from the set of computer names.
+In that case, one can define a configuration name (a.k.a. group), which should be distinct from the set of computer names.
 When the service is moved from one computer to the other, the only local configuration needed is to choose the proper group name.
 (This is named a group because it is expected that a complete system configuration will include multiple services working in concert, i.e. a group of services.
 A local network might run multiple instances of such groups.)

 However some services (e.g. HouseRelays or HouseSensor) depend on access to local hardware interfaces that are not present on other computers: in that case the recommended practice is to name the configuration based on the computer name.